 At your last camp, be sure to scour your pots and pans thoroughly before you return them to Camping Headquarters.
-After breaking camp on the morning of the 12th day, you will hike to a designated pickup point, where a Philmont bus will return you to headquarters-unless you are scheduled to hike in along Tooth Ridge.
+After breaking camp on the morning of your last day on the trail, you will hike to a designated pickup point, where a Philmont bus will return you to headquarters-unless you are scheduled to hike in along Tooth Ridge.
 Do not return to Camping Headquarters until the date and time indicated on your itinerary.
 Meals and accommodations for your crew are not available until that time.